accelatrix/accelatrix/README.md

 # Accelatrix

 > A parallel functional programming framework for in-browser processing of enumerations of business entities.
-> v1.6.4 is compatible with ECMAScript 5, ES6, TypeScript, React, Angular and Vue.
+> v1.6.5 is compatible with ECMAScript 5, ES6, TypeScript, React, Angular and Vue.

-If you would like to have a typed C#-like runtime in the browser instead of just at designtime with TypeScript, capable of type introspection, you reached the right place.
+If you would like to have a typed C#-like runtime in the browser capable of type introspection at runtime instead of just at designtime with TypeScript, you reached the right place.

 If you are a fan of LINQ for Objects and enumerations, you definitely reached the right place.